RubyDevInc/aws-iot-device-sdk-ruby/README.md

 ```

 ## Using the ShadowClient
-Some example files are provided in the samples directory.
-They could be run by the following command.
+Some examples files are provided in the samples directory.
+They could be run by the following command:
 ```bash
 ruby -I lib "path to sdk "/samples/"example_file".rb -c "path to certificate" -a "path to authority certificate" -k "path to key" -H "aws endpoint URI" -t "thing name"
 ```